vanHeemstraSystems/babylonjs-quasar/300/200/README.md

 Read https://crabnebula.dev/about and try https://devtools.crabnebula.dev/

-Then follow "Migrating from Electron to Tauri" at https://www.youtube.com/watch?v=fMTtMRLUnIY
+Then follow "Migrating from Electron to Tauri" at https://www.youtube.com/watch?v=fMTtMRLUnIY and try "Tauri/Quasar - Proof of Concept" at https://github.com/Zondax/tauri-quasar-example

 MORE ...